-Three (3) unexcused school tardies per quarter will be tolerated.
-A school tardy is defined as a student entering the building or arriving to class after 7:25am.
+Three (3) unexcused school tardies per quarter will be allowed before discipline is issued.
+A school tardy is defined as a student entering the building or arriving to class after 7:25 a.m.
 All unexcused tardies exceeding three per quarter will be subject to progressive discipline as it appears in the table below.
+Please note that 4 or more tardies to a class is equivalent to one unexcused absence.
+When it becomes apparent that a student's cumulative absences may result in a loss of course credit, an assistant principal will inform the parent/guardian of their child's attendance situation, and a meeting may be scheduled.